Antiz96/arch-update/README.md

 #### -c, --check

 Check for available updates and change the (.desktop) icon accordingly if there are.
-It sends a desktop notification containing the number of available update if [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/) is installed.
+It sends a desktop notification containing the number of available updates if [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/) is installed.
 It supports AUR package updates if [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru) is installed.
 The `--check` option is automatically launched at boot and then once every hour if you enabled the `systemd.timer` with the following command:
 ```